 1. Publication and authorship

-All submitted papers are subject to strict peer-review process by at least three reviewers that are experts in the area of the particular paper.
+All submitted papers are subject to a strict peer-review process by at least three reviewers that are experts in the area of the particular paper.

-Reviewers are being selected by Editor in Chief.
+Reviewers are being selected by the Editor in Chief.
 Author also can propose reviewers for some article types.

 The factors that are taken into account in review are quality of presentation, structure, Impact, novelty and validity, and references.